dirkneuhaeuser/contrastive-learning-of-object-representations/README.md

-**Contrastive Learning** is an unsupervised method for learning similarities or differences in a dataset, whithout the need of labels.
+**Contrastive Learning** is an unsupervised method for learning similarities or differences in a dataset, without the need of labels.
 The main idea is to provide the machine with similar (so called positive samples) and with very different data (negative or corrupted samples).
 The task of the machine then is to leverage this information and to pull the positive examples in the embedded space together, while pushing the negative examples further apart.
 Next to being unsupervised, another major advantage is that the loss is applied on the latent space rather than being pixel-base.
 This saves computation and memory, because there is no need for a decoder and also delivers more accurate results.

 <p align="center">